Legal Representation for Victims of Birth Injuries

 While many children are born healthy in this country, the reality of childbirth is that there is great potential for things to go wrong.
 When complications arise during delivery, doctors and their actions become incredibly important.
 A single mistake or moment of inaction can have serious repercussions for the mother and the baby alike.

 When medical professionals do not handle a birth complication in time, or deliver a baby improperly, they can be responsible for any injuries the baby suffers.
 If your child has suffered birth injuries due to the mistakes of a medical professional, he or she will need compensation moving forward.
-Call Norton & Norton, P.C., at 816-454-5800 to tell us about what happened.
+Call Norton & Spencer, P.C., at 816-454-5800 to tell us about what happened.
 We can examine your case and take action to protect your child’s rights.

 What Is Shoulder Dystocia?